 HACKWORTH, Raymond.
-676. Shoeing Smith.
-Private KEH.
+676. Shoeing Smith (Private) KEH.
 Entered France 22/04/1915 and discharged 14/04/1919.
 Born in June 1887 in Haswell, County Durham, England and died in Roodepoort, Transvaal, South Africa (where after being employed as a miner and then he owned a hotel) in July 1948.
-Entitled to 1914/15 Star trio with British War and Victory Medals sold on eBay UK.
+Entitled to 1914/15 Star trio with his British War and Victory Medals sold on eBay in the UK.

 HADDIN, John (Jack) Stanley.
 1224.
 Serjeant KEH.
 Born in Albion Park, New South Wales, Australia on 10/07/1894 the son of James Fleming Haddin and Sophie Mary King.
 Discharged 4/11/1919.
 Married Stella Hilditch Mayne on 28/02/1921 at Tamworth, New South Wales.
 Died in St. Leonards, Sydney, New South Wales in 1967.
 Entitled to British War and Victory Medals.
 Shown in a photograph of Australians in the 4th Troop of the Reserve Squadron at the Curragh in 1915 (Figure 28).